Cecil B. DeMille: Adventure films and dramatic spectacles

 In 1942, DeMille released Paramount's most successful film, Reap the Wild Wind.
-It was produced with a large budget and contained many special effects including an electronically operated giant squid.
-After working on Reap the Wild Wind, in 1944, he was the master of ceremonies at the massive rally organized by David O. Selznick in the Los Angeles Coliseum in support of the Dewey–Bricker ticket as well as Governor Earl Warren of California.
-DeMille's subsequent film Unconquered (1947) had the longest running time (146 minutes), longest filming schedule (102 days) and largest budget of $5 million.
-The sets and effects were so realistic that 30 extras needed to be hospitalized due to a scene with fireballs and flaming arrows.
+It had a large budget and many special effects, including an electronically operated giant squid.
+After working on it, DeMille was the master of ceremonies at a rally organized by David O. Selznick in the Los Angeles Coliseum in support of the Dewey–Bricker presidential ticket as well as Governor Earl Warren of California.
+DeMille's 1947 film Unconquered had the longest running time (146 minutes), longest filming schedule (102 days), and largest budget ($5 million).
+Its sets and effects were so realistic that 30 extras needed to be hospitalized due to a scene with fireballs and flaming arrows.
 It was commercially very successful.

-DeMille's next film, Samson and Delilah in 1949, became Paramount's highest-grossing film up to that time.
+DeMille's next film, Samson and Delilah (1949), was Paramount's highest-grossing film up to that time.
 A Biblical epic with sex, it was a characteristically DeMille film.
-Again, 1952's The Greatest Show on Earth became Paramount's highest-grossing film to that point.
-Furthermore, DeMille's film won the Academy Award for Best Picture and the Academy Award for Best Story.
-The film began production in 1949, Ringling Brothers-Barnum and Bailey were paid $250,000 for use of the title and facilities.
+1952's The Greatest Show on Earth became Paramount's highest-grossing film to that point and won the Academy Award for Best Picture and the Academy Award for Best Story.
+It began production in 1949.
+Ringling Brothers-Barnum and Bailey were paid $250,000 for use of the title and facilities.
 DeMille toured with the circus while helping write the script.
-Noisy and bright, it was not well-liked by critics, but was a favorite among audiences.
-DeMille signed a contract with Prentice Hall publishers in August 1953 to publish an autobiography.
-DeMille would reminisce into a voice recorder, the recording would be transcribed, and the information would be organized in the biography based on the topic.
+Noisy and bright, the film was not well-liked by critics but was an audience favorite.
+In 1953, DeMille signed a contract with Prentice Hall to publish an autobiography.
+He reminisced into a voice recorder, the recording was transcribed, and the information was organized by topic.
 Art Arthur also interviewed people for the autobiography.
-DeMille did not like the first draft of the biography, saying that he thought the person portrayed in the biography was an "SOB"; he said it made him sound too egotistical.
-Besides filmmaking and finishing his autobiography, DeMille was involved in other projects.
-In the early 1950s, DeMille was recruited by Allen Dulles and Frank Wisner to serve on the board of the anti-communist National Committee for a Free Europe, the public face of the organization that oversaw the Radio Free Europe service.
-In 1954, Secretary of the Air Force Harold E. Talbott asked DeMille for help in designing the cadet uniforms at the newly established United States Air Force Academy.
-DeMille's designs, most notably his design of the distinctive cadet parade uniform, won praise from Air Force and Academy leadership, were ultimately adopted, and are still worn by cadets.
+DeMille did not like the biography's first draft, saying he thought the person portrayed in it was an egotistical "SOB".
+In the early 1950s, Allen Dulles and Frank Wisner recruited DeMille to serve on the board of the anti-communist National Committee for a Free Europe, the public face of the organization that oversaw Radio Free Europe.
+In 1954, Secretary of the Air Force Harold E. Talbott asked DeMille for help designing the cadet uniforms at the newly established United States Air Force Academy.
+DeMille's designs, most notably that of the cadet parade uniform, were praised by Air Force and Academy leadership, adopted, and still worn.